 If you feel sleepy, exhausted, and can’t keep your eyes open during labor, try Gelsemium.

 To speed up the birth of an overdue baby, its Pulsatilla.

-Staphisagria is the remedy that encourages the quick healing of incisions or lacerated wounds.
-Useful following incision, penetration or stretching of muscle fibers after catheterization and episiotomy.
+Staphisagria is the remedy that encourages quick healing of incisions or lacerated wounds.
+It is most useful following incision, penetration or stretching of muscle fibers after catheterization and episiotomy.
 It relieves feelings of anger, resentment, disappointment and emotional upset that may follow a difficult labor and birth or caesarian section.